Lessons From a Hinge: Change is Possible

 Now, I want you to close your eyes and think about a big barn door (even if you are from the city, you’ve likely seen a barn in a movie, if not at some point in person).
 You know, the big panel doors that are twice as tall as a person and swing open to let a tractor in or out?
 Those big doors likely have 2 or 3 small hinges.
 Small hinges swing big doors.

-What I take from this is that the big changes we seek in life can start small.
-Just a small change can make a big difference.
+I take this to mean that sometimes just a small change can make a big difference.
 Several years ago a friend and I set out to hike to the summit of a 14,000 foot mountain peak near Buena Vista, Colorado (Mt.
 Yale—one of the mountains in the Collegiate Peaks range).
 My friend had done this before, but this was my first “fourteener.”
 So, because I was a bit of a newbie the trek took us longer than my friend had estimated (she could have made it up in far less time than I could manage).
-There are three memories from this trip that are important for this topic about change.
+There are three memories from this trip that relate to this idea of change.

 First Memory During the hike, somewhere between leaving treeline and getting to the top, I was absolutely sure I couldn’t make it to the top.
 I felt sick.
 I was tired.
 Every time I kept looking up to the top of the mountain I felt totally overwhelmed.
 My friend very gently would point to a boulder a bit above and ahead of us and say: “do you think you can walk to that boulder, right up there?”
 I’d look up and see a distance I thought I could walk.
 I’d answer, “yes, I think I can make it to that boulder.”
 Then, we’d walk to the boulder.
 I’d sit.
 I’d look at the top.
 Be absolutely sure I was done.
 She would give me some trail mix or a granola bar.
 I’d drink some water.
 We’d look around at the mountain lakes below us, or the alpine flowers or look for marmots.
 Then, she’d casually glance up ahead and very easily ask, “do you think you can make it up to that curve in the trail?”
 And so it went.
 Bit by bit.
 I did finally make it up the mountain.
 Lesson #1: set your sights on something you think you can do; small success is better than no success.